Last updated on February 25, 2026.

 Apply Now

-The LSUHSC School of Dentistry is pleased to announce a new Advanced Education Program in Orofacial Pain.
+The LSUHSC School of Dentistry offers an Advanced Education Program in Orofacial Pain.
 The program in Orofacial Pain is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “initial accreditation”.
-Also, the program is accredited by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Also, the program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 On March 31, 2020, Orofacial Pain became the 12th ADA-recognized dental specialty in the United States.

-The LSUSD Advanced Education Program in Orofacial Pain begins July 1st of each year, and is a 24-month duration.
-Upon completing the 24-month program, the resident will be awarded a certificate of Advanced Education in Orofacial Pain and a Master of Science in Dentistry degree, with eligibility to take the American Board of Orofacial Pain exam.
+The LSUSD Advanced Education Program in Orofacial Pain begins July 1 of each year and is 24 months in duration.
+Upon successful completion, residents are awarded a Certificate of Advanced Education in Orofacial Pain and a Master of Science in Dentistry degree and are eligible to pursue certification through the American Board of Orofacial Pain.

 Program Information